Dental Hygiene Practice Test

 Number of Questions and Time:

-The CDCA-ADEX Dental Hygiene examination consists of two components: a computer-based written test and a clinical exam.
+The CDCA-ADEX Dental Hygiene examination consists of two components: a computer-based written exam and a clinical exam.
 The number of questions and time allocation for each component may vary depending on the specific administration.
-Typically, the written test consists of multiple-choice questions, and the time given is around 4-5 hours.
-The clinical test involves performing dental hygiene procedures on patients, and the time allocation can range from several hours to a full day.
+Typically, the written exam consists of multiple-choice questions, and the time given is around 4-5 hours.
+The clinical exam involves performing dental hygiene procedures on patients, and the time allocation can range from several hours to a full day.

 Course Outline: